 IV.
 EVALUATION AND REVIEW

-23. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol may decide to undertake a mid-term evaluation and final evaluation of the Implementation Plan and Capacity-building Action Plan.
-These evaluations may draw on information provided by Parties in their national reports, information on capacity-building activities and information in the Biosafety Clearing-House, among others.
-This information may be used to assess the extent to which the objectives of the Implementation Plan are being accomplished, including through capacity-building activities.
+13. The Conference of the Parties serving as the meeting of the Parties to the Cartagena Protocol shall undertake a mid-term evaluation and may decide to undertake a final evaluation of the Implementation Plan.
+These evaluations may draw on information provided by Parties in their national reports and information in the Biosafety Clearing-House, among others.
+This information may be used to assess the extent to which the objectives of the Implementation Plan are being accomplished.

-24. The results of the fourth assessment and review of the effectiveness of the Cartagena Protocol and final evaluation of the Strategic Plan of the Cartagena Protocol will be used to establish a baseline for measuring progress in achieving the goals of the Implementation Plan.
+14. The results of the fourth assessment and review of the effectiveness of the Cartagena Protocol and final evaluation of the Strategic Plan of the Cartagena Protocol will be used to establish a baseline for measuring progress in achieving the goals of the Implementation Plan.